 When it comes to compatibility with your snowboard, the size of your boot is important to take into consideration.
 People with larger (11.5+) and smaller (<7) boot sizes should purchase wider and narrower boards, respectively.

 Please note: These are approximations, and do not take into account specific board/boot combinations that may work.
 Boot overhang is a much better measurement of whether a boot will fit a board.
 Please see our discussion of snowboard width below for a better understanding of how to find the winning combination!

 Shop Snowboard Socks

 - Taking advice from friends about boot fit/size.
-Often friends give us what they think is great advice about boots that work for them.
-While we aren’t saying you should call your friend a liar, you should take into account that their foot size and shape is different from yours.
-Thus, boots that work great for them may not necessarily work for you.
+Friends may give you what they think is great advice about boots that work for them.
+While we aren’t saying you should call your friend a liar, you should take into account that their foot size and shape is probably different from yours.
+Boots that work great for them may not necessarily work for you.

 - Snowboarders often spend the majority of their budget on the board and bindings while letting their boot considerations go to the wayside.
 Finding the right boot shouldn’t necessarily be about price, but instead should emphasize fit and comfort.
-Buying a boot because it is cheap is potentially a recipe for discomfort.
-You don’t necessarily need to buy the most expensive boot to have a good boot, see our outlet for great boots at a great value, but making sure you have the best fit should be the top consideration.
+Buying a boot because it is cheap is potential recipe for discomfort.
+You don’t necessarily need to buy the most expensive boot for a great fit (see our outlet for great boots at a great value) but making sure that is the case should be your top consideration.

 - Buying a boot based on looks alone and not fit.